ccdale/starback/README.md

 ![Starback Request Flow](starback_request_flow.jpg).
 * A request is sent via the API Gateway (orange lines)
 * The API GW triggers the Lambda passing in the body parameters (user name, role requested) (orange)
+* The Lambda retrieves it's long term security credentials from the SSM Parameter Store where they are held encrypted with a restricted Key Management Service encryption key.
 * The Lambda, using the long term credentials supplied via the SSM Parameter Store, looks up the user in the DynamoDb table (purple).
 * The Lambda checks that the user exists, is enabled and is allowed to assume the requested role (purple).